 Using their credentials, voters sign in and access a Meeting Page to vote on agenda items or positions.
 After casting their vote, voters return to the Meeting Page and wait for the next vote.

 Typically, each ballot has one question, as each question must be voted on and results shared before voters are presented with the next ballot.

-For each voting item, the voting period is open for each item between 1 and 60 minutes during the meeting.
+For each voting item, the voting period is open between 1 and 60 minutes.

 Eligible voters receive an announcement with an invitation to participate in an upcoming vote or meeting.
 Optionally, have voters confirm participation in the upcoming vote.

 Announcements can include a request to confirm participation in the upcoming vote, along with optional questions to provide feedback or nominate candidates.